c-blake/procs/README.md

 theory of operation to `top -ib`.  `procs` is not an interactive program and has no compile/run-time curses/ncurses/terminal dependency.
 All coloring/merging ideas generally available in `procs display` are also retained.
 You can log to a file and look at a nicely embellished report later.

-It allows user-defined sense of "idle".
+This way allows user-defined sense of "idle".
 You can use traits besides CPU activity like RAM/IO activity, and even things independent of having been scheduled such as signal masks, nice value, etc.  It does not print system-wide statistics every iteration - that is what `procs scrollsy` is for.  `top` always felt "over bundled" to me.

-This is kind of abstract and new/unusual.
+This is kind of new/unusual/abstract.
 So, here is a screenshot (`p=pd -sb` with my `configs/cb0` config) of GNU yes cruising along at 100 GB/s (no need for `pv`!).
 A relevant part of configs/cb0/style is `-DR><J -oDJ><R` which diffs by RAM, write, read & cumulative jiffies and then sorts by the same.
 (You can reverse said sort order if you like..)
 ![p-d1](https://raw.githubusercontent.com/c-blake/procs/master/screenshots/p-d1.png)